admica/PainPoints/README.md

 ## Testing & Verification

-Manual smoke test (mirrors `TEST_PLAN.md`):

 1. Create a flow and open it.
-2. Add pasted snippets separated by blank lines; confirm the success toast and item count update.
+2. Add pasted snippets of text; confirm the success toast and item count update.
 3. Fetch Reddit posts (try a valid subreddit plus an invalid one to confirm error handling).
 4. Run analysis with LM Studio online; watch the button state and ensure clusters appear.
 5. Expand cluster sources to confirm Reddit metadata and external links render.